duebi/seagliderHoeLegacy/README.md

 - ccar2015.mat: sea surface height anomaly computed by the Colorado Center for Astrodynamics Research (CCAR) for year 2015
 - aviso2015.mat: sea level anomaly computed by AVISO for year 2015
 - drifter01.txt: the position of a lagrangian drifter deployed in an anticyclonic eddy North of the Hawaiian island
 - oxy_cal.mat: Winkler oxygen measurements from several HOT cruises.
-These data are used for sensor calibration.
+These data are used for sensor calibration
+- hawaii.dat: coastline for the Hawaiian islands
+- colorbrewer_anom: some palettes from www.ColorBrewer.org (by Cynthia A. Brewer)

 Benedetto Barone - Oct 2015